KevinFreistroffer/server-cli/README.md

 Used in: https://github.com/KevinFreistroffer/NodeJS_Express_MongoDB

-The intention is to enforce reoute creation security (JWT verification middleware, and/or access key verification middleware).
+The intention is to enforce route creation security (JWT verification middleware, and/or access key verification middleware).

 **Security concerning situation:** a developer is creating a route that requires JWT authentication, and forgets to add the JWT verification middleware.
 **Why this CLI wouldn't be the best idea:** a developer could ignore this CLI and create a route.